 Some other transfer centres, landfill sites, service stations and automotive workshops also accept lead-acid batteries for recycling.

-Over 90% of the plastics and metals in cameras, batteries and accessories can be recovered and used as raw materials to make new products such as stainless steel, plastic park benches, plastic fence posts, garden edging, tree spikes and much, much more.
-Cameras may also contain small amounts of potentially hazardous substances which, if not handled correctly at the end of their lives, can harm the environment.
+Cameras can contain small amounts of potentially hazardous substances which, if not handled correctly at the end of their lives, can harm the environment.

 Digital cameras can also be taken to the Frankston Regional Recycling and Recovery Centre for free.